 You might have heard about HCALC Switch (HAN Connected Auxiliary Load Control Switch).
 This scheme would be on an opt-in basis, and users would need to be fully informed before opting in.
 If you choose not to opt-in, then there will be no difference to your service.

-If you experience temporary disconnection because of a power cut, dial 105, the free power cut line or visit PowerCut105.com.
+If you experience temporary disconnection because of a power cut, dial 105, the free power cut line.
 If your energy is cut off remotely, you may be able to access compensation from your network operator under the Guaranteed Standards.

 Smart meters are safe, easy to use and could help you save money.
 Ready to get yours?
 Simply enter your energy supplier’s name below and we’ll get you started: